camunda/camunda-docs-manual/site/src/documents/guides/migration-guide/chapters/32-migrate-from-camunda-bpm-71/03-embedded-forms.html.md

 * The `form-field` directive has been replaced with `cam-variable-name` and `cam-variable-type`.
 * The form now has a defined lifecycle (`form-loaded`, `variables-fetched`, ...) for which callbacks / event listeners can be provided.
 * In 7.1, all process instance scope variables were fetched.
 In 7.2 only the variables used in the form are fetched.
-The variables are retrieved from the task scope and it's parent scopes.
+The variables are retrieved from the task scope and its parent scopes.

 In the remainder of this section, we walk through these changes in detail.

 # The `form-field` directive

 The form field directive is not supported in 7.2.
-Html controls using the `form-field` directive need to be migrated.
+HTML controls using the `form-field` directive need to be migrated.

 The `form-field` directive was replaced by